mchesler613/django_adventures/mail-formsview-captcha.md

 + ssl_keyfile: [EMAIL_SSL_KEYFILE](https://docs.djangoproject.com/en/3.1/ref/settings/#std:setting-EMAIL_SSL_KEYFILE)
 + ssl_certfile: [EMAIL_SSL_CERTFILE](https://docs.djangoproject.com/en/3.1/ref/settings/#std:setting-EMAIL_SSL_CERTFILE)

+The `EMAIL_HOST` has to be a legitimate SMTP server with a valid email account capable of sending and receiving email messages.
+If you own a shared hosting account on one of the popular [web hosting providers](https://en.wikipedia.org/wiki/Web_hosting_service), you will be able to purchase a domain, create an email account and utilize your domain's SMTP service.

-It is not advisable to store sensitive information inside **settings.py** such as passwords.
+Please note that you shouldn't store sensitive information inside **settings.py** such as passwords.
 One option is to export sensitive data as environment variables and retrieve them in **settings.py**.
-For example, to export an environment variable, type in the terminal:
+For example, to export an environment variable, `EMAIL_HOST_PASSWORD`, type in the terminal:
 ```
 $ export EMAIL_HOST_PASSWORD=your_secret_password
 ```